-\end{theorem} Note that if $\beta=0$ and $T$ sufficiently large, theorem \ref{main2} becomes a special case of theorem \ref{main1} for $a=1$, $b,d=0$, and $c\rightarrow 0$ with a much weaker result.
-And even this doesn't exhaust all the types of oscillatory sums of this type that must be small, for we can replace the square-root by a fourth- root, and then replace the quadratic polynomial with a quartic.
+Note that if $\beta=0$ and $T$ sufficiently large, theorem \ref{main2} becomes a special case of theorem \ref{main1} for $a=1$, $b,d=0$, and $c\rightarrow 0$ with a weaker result.

+Even these theorems do not exhaust all the cancellation types of oscillatory sums of this form, for we can replace the square-root by a fourth- root, and then replace the quadratic polynomial with a quartic.
 We will not bother to develop the most general theorem possible here.
 Next, we prove three applications for these oscillation sums.